Part 2: Crew of the Jago

 She walked away, “I’ll be on the flight deck if you need me.”

 The door slid closed behind her.
-I examined my arms and legs… everything seemed normal besides the pain, plus I was squeaky clean, which, I don’t think I’ve ever been this clean before.
+I examined my arms and legs… everything seemed normal besides the pain, plus I was squeaky clean, which, I don’t think I’d ever been this clean before.
 It was strange to see the actual color of my skin.

 I took a closer look at my wrists and I could see that I was still wearing the sync rings.
 I didn’t know what to think about that so I chose to ignore it.
-I grabbed the gray clothes off the table and began the taunting mission of putting them on.
+I grabbed the gray clothes off the table and began the daunting mission of putting them on.